dfinity/motoko/guide/style.md

 * Use `WordN` only when bit-fiddling requires the low-level interpretation of a number as a vector of bits.

-* Use return type `()` for functions whose primary purpose is to mutate state or cause other side effects.
+* Where possible, use return type `()` for functions whose primary purpose is to mutate state or cause other side effects.

   ```
   class Set<X>() {